FIRST-Tech-Challenge/FtcRobotController/README.md

 * Adds Blocks support for TensorFlow Object Detection with a custom model.
 * Adds support for uploading a custom TensorFlow Object Detection model in the Manage page, which is especially useful for Blocks and OnBotJava users.
-* Shows new Control Hub blink codes when the WiFi band is switched using the Control Hub's button (only possible on Control Hub OS 1.1.2)
+* Shows new Control Hub blink codes when the Wi-Fi band is switched using the Control Hub's button (only possible on Control Hub OS 1.1.2)
 * Adds new warnings which can be disabled in the Advanced RC Settings
     * Mismatched app versions warning
-    * Unnecessary 2.4 GHz WiFi usage warning
+    * Unnecessary 2.4 GHz Wi-Fi usage warning
     * REV Hub is running outdated firmware (older than version 1.8.2)
 * Adds support for Sony PS4 gamepad, and reworks how gamepads work on the Driver Station
     * Removes preference which sets gamepad type based on driver position.
 Replaced with menu which allows specifying type for gamepads with unknown VID and PID